Authentic New Orleans Gumbo Flavorful and Hearty Dish

 After 45 minutes of simmering, add the okra and shrimp to the pot.
 Cook for another 10 minutes, or until the shrimp are pink and cooked through.
 Now, season with salt and pepper to taste.
 Don’t forget to remove the bay leaves before serving.

 Serve the gumbo hot over cooked white rice.
 Garnish with sliced green onions and chopped parsley for a fresh touch.
-For a full recipe, please refer to the Full Recipe section.

 Tips & Tricks